Grey-backed mining bee

 Here live grey-backed mining bees

-To support the grey-backed mining bee, wbg Nürnberg is planting various willow species in the Langwasser Süd district.
-As undisturbed sandy areas are rare in inhabited areas, the rooftops provide an ideal, quiet environment for the bees to breed.
-In combination with extensive green roofs, these sandy areas can serve as a valuable habitat for wild bees.
+As a pollinating insect, the willow sand bee makes a crucial contribution to the health of the ecosystem and is a valuable component of biodiversity.
+To support the willow sand bee, wbg Nürnberg is planting various willow species in the Langwasser Süd district.
+As undisturbed sandy areas are rare in inhabited areas, green roofs with sand lenses provide an ideal, quiet breeding ground for ground-nesting wild bees.

 Sand areas